Sakkarakatti: Plot

-Chennai-bred Yuvraj (Shanthanu Bhagyaraj) has had four close friends from childhood.
-He meets and falls in love with his only girl, only friend, only cousin, only niece, only sister, only daughter, only girlfriend, Deepali (Ishita Sharma).
-However, his only girl, only friend, only cousin, only niece, only sister, only daughter, only girlfriend, Reema (Vedhika) is in love with him.
+Chennai-bred Yuvraj has had four close friends from childhood.
+He meets and falls in love with Deepali.
+However, Reema is in love with him.
 After Deepali sees Yuvraj with Reema, she becomes jealous and ignores Yuvraj when he follows her.
 Then, Yuvraj and Deepali get back together.
 Later, she sees Yuvraj and Reema together, but it was an accident.
 Deepali starts ignoring him again.
 Yuvraj wants to prove that he was not with Reema, so his friends decide to throw a birthday party to mend the trio's fractured relationship.
 Deepali and Yuvraj finally unite.